MicrosoftDocs/azure-devops-docs/docs/manual-test/insights-exploratory-testing.md

 Use a query to explore the work items that users have not yet explored.

-1. Create a shared query in Team Services or TFS that selects work items that can be explored using the Test &amp; Feedback extension, such as work items in the epic category, feature category, requirement category, requirement-based suites, or test cases.
+1. Create a shared query in VSTS or TFS that selects work items that can be explored using the Test &amp; Feedback extension, such as work items in the epic category, feature category, requirement category, requirement-based suites, or test cases.